4d/docs/website/translated_docs/fr/FormObjects/properties_DataSource.md

 ---

-## Default (list of) values
+## Valeurs par défaut

 List of values that will be used as default values for the list box column (array type only).
-These values are automatically available in the [array variable](properties_Object.md#variable-or-expression) associated with this column when the form is executed.
+Ces valeurs seront automatiquement accessibles dans la [variable tableau](properties_Object.md#variable-or-expression) associée à la colonne lors de l’exécution du formulaire.
 Using the language, you can manage the object by referring to this array.

 > Do not make confusion between this property and the "[default value](properties_RangeOfValues.md#default-list-of-values)" property that allows to define a field value in new records.

-You must enter a list of values.
+Vous devez saisir une liste de valeurs.
 In the Form editor, a specific dialog box allows you to enter values separated by carriage returns:

 ![](assets/en/FormObjects/defaultValues.png)